Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Conclusions and Outlook

-\item As discussed in Sec.~\ref{sec:vPR}, the current construction of the QGHD is only valid for zero-entropy states.
+\item As discussed in Sec.~\ref{sec:vPR}, the current construction of Generalized Quantum Hydrodynamics is only valid for zero-entropy states.
 It would be interesting to extend the theory to include other initial states, such as, e.g., states at finite (low) temperature.
 In analogy with the standard Luttinger-Liquid theory, we expect it to be feasible and to potentially reveal an interesting competition between thermal and quantum fluctuations.
-Moreover, as a theory of \emph{linear} fluctuations, QGHD cannot give access to \emph{all} quantum corrections.
+Moreover, as a theory of \emph{linear} fluctuations, Generalized Quantum Hydrodynamics cannot give access to \emph{all} quantum corrections.
 There are different ways to take them into account, corresponding to different kinds of (subleading) contributions.
 A natural next step, would be to investigate corrections coming from non-linear quantum fluctuations (namely, taking into account the ``curvature'' of the dispersion relation): this is expected to lead to a generalization of standard \emph{non-linear Luttinger-Liquid theory}~\cite{imambekov2012one}.
-Finally another interesting direction pertains to the experimental validation of QGHD in the context of cold-atom experiments, which would be a natural next step to pursue after the recent experimental confirmations of GHD~\cite{schemmer2019generalized,malvania2020generalized}.
+This is related to the problem of studying the effects of irrelevant and marginal perturbations of the LL theory, which are far from understood out of equilibrium (see, e.g., \cite{sotiriadis2017equilibration} and references therein).
+Finally another interesting direction pertains to the experimental validation of such extension of GHD in the context of cold-atom experiments, which would be a natural next step to pursue after the recent experimental confirmations of GHD itself~\cite{schemmer2019generalized,malvania2020generalized}.

 \item The non-perturbative formulation of generalised hydrodynamics described in Section~\ref{sec:MF} strongly relies on the applicability of Wick's theorem.
 The possibility of generalising it to interacting integrable systems is an open question.
 In particular, in the presence of interactions (in the Hamiltonian), it is unclear whether a class of inhomogeneous states described by higher-order GHD can be at all defined.
 We also mention that the non-perturbative formulation of Section~\ref{sec:MF} has not yet been extended to the non-interacting time evolution of states that do not satisfy the Wick's theorem.
 Another aspect that deserves more investigation is the study of connected correlation functions, which, as shown in Section~\ref{sec:MF}, could depend strongly on contributions that are generally subleading when considering the expectation value of local operators. \end{itemize}